marcoguerri/marcoguerri.github.io/_posts/2017-02-11-python-branch-prediction.markdown

 mispredictions is instead much higher on Ivy Bridge.
 A mispredicted branch is a wrong guess taken by the front-end of the pipeline when deciding where to fetch the next instruction.
-This prediction is made when fetching an instruction block: the front-end tries to guess if the block will branch and, if so, where it will land.
+This prediction is made when fetching an instruction block: the front-end tries to guess if the block will branch and, in this case, where it will land.
+In fact, guessing the destination address is referred to as Branch Target Prediction, as we have branching instruction (e.g. `jump`) which uses an indirect operand of the type:

+{% highlight nasm %}
+jmp *rax
+{% endhighlight %}

-This is done very early to avoid having to wait for the decode and execution stages of the pipeline.
+The prediction is done very early to avoid having to wait for the decode and execution stages of the pipeline.
 The obvious consequence is that the guess might be wrong.
 In that case, the instructions that have been fetched following a wrong prediction are flushed from the pipeline and the execution resumes from the correct control